 The history of Ireland has been a turbulent one.
 700 years of English occupation effectively ended in 1922 when the Anglo-Irish Treaty was signed.
 This paved the way for Irish Independence following a 2 and 1/2 year resistance movement against British rule.
 The treaty was divisive among Irish people because it left 6 northern counties remaining under the English crown, which they still do to this day.
 During 700 years of English rule there were several Irish rebellions that led to the final one, the other most significant being the Easter rising of 1916.
-Many influential leaders of the rebellion were executed at Kilmainham Jail for their role in the Easter Rising, which has become a museum and the best political history lesson in Dublin I’ve come across.
+Many influential leaders of the rebellion were executed at Kilmainham Jail for their role in the Easter Rising, which has become a museum.
+It’s the best political history lesson in Dublin I’ve come across.

 Kilmainham Gaol (old spelling of jail) was built in 1796 to replace the even more horrendous version next door.
 Public executions took place in the early 1800’s and were spectator sport back then.
 Men, women and children as little as 5 were thrown in jail for as little as stealing a piece of bread or begging in the street.
 Prisoners were placed in solitary confinement, sometimes upwards of 1 year.
 Overcrowding became an issue during the Potato Famine of the mid 1800’s that saw 1 million Irish people die of starvation and disease, of course also causing crime to rise.